queenjobo/PhaseMyDeNovo/README.md

 Script to phase de novo SNVs to the maternal or paternal haplotype.

-### Method
-* Look for a nearby heterozygous variant within 1MB of the de novo SNV
-* Check the VCFs to see if the variant was inhertied from the mother or the father
-* Check the reads in the child CRAM file to and count the read if the de novo variant lies on the same or opposite haplotype as this variant.
-We count all four combinations:
-    * AA is the count of reads where the de novo alt is on the same read as the nearby het alt.
-    * AR is the count of reads where the de novo alt is on the same read as the nearby het ref.
-    * RA is the count of reads where the de novo ref is on the same read as the nearby het alt.
-    * RR is the count of reads where the de novo ref is on the same read as the nearby het ref.
-* Determine phase using the following rules.
-    * if (AA+RR)> 0 and (AR+RA) == 0, then de novo phases to the **same** parent as the nearby variant
-    * if (AA+RR)> 4 and (AR+RA) == 1, then de novo phases to the **same** parent as the nearby variant
-    * if (AR+RA)> 0 and (AA+RR) == 0, then de novo phases to the **different** parent as the nearby variant
-    * if (AR+RA)> 4 and (AA+RR) == 1, then de novo phases to the **different** parent as the nearby variant

 ```
 usage: phase_my_denovos.py [-h] [-dnmfile DNMFILE] [-id ID] [-outfile OUTFILE]